kirkstrobeck/cashback-chrome-extension/README.md

 # How to install

-1. Download `.zip` from right-hand column
+1. Click “Download ZIP” from right-hand column

 2. Double-click the file to uncompress